verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 - Object store prefix name.
 This will be a child folder under the bucket, which the backup component creates.
 - Object store region name.
 - Object store signing key.
-    - A signing key, which is required to authenticate with the Amazon S3 compatible object store.
-        - This is an Access Key or a Secret Key pair.
+   - A signing key, which is required to authenticate with the Amazon S3 compatible object store; this is an Access Key/Secret Key pair.
-        - Oracle provides the Access Key that is associated with your Console user login.
-        - You or your administrator generates the Customer Secret Key to pair with the Access Key.
+   - In Oracle Cloud Infrastructure, you or your administrator creates the Customer Secret Key.
+      - An associated Access Key will be generated for the secret key.
       - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).